 The report provides information which will allow the management of inland and coastal refineries to evaluate the need for appropriate ecological monitoring programmes to study the effect of aqueous discharges on the environment into which they are discharged.
 The stages in the development of a monitoring programme are reviewed and a description is given of some benefits that may arise from properly conducted studies.
 Other sections outline procedures for sampling, collection and analysis of data and describe several case histories at refinery sites in a variety of natural habitats.
-The report illustrates the practical contribution that an ecological monitoring programme can make to overall refinery management.
-It is emphasised that such a programme should be approached only in consultation with appropriate experts, who are unlikely to be part of normal refinery staff, and that such experts should be involved in subsequent review and updating.
+The report illustrates the practical contribution that an ecological monitoring programme should be approached only in consultation with appropriate experts, who are unlikely to be part of normal refinery staff, and that such experts should be involved in subsequent review and updating.